tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 ## Bootloader

-Note that the "Jump To Bootloader" command is specified in DID 00h, the Core.
+Note that the "Jump To Bootloader" command is specified in `DID` `00h`, the Core.

 ## Sphero